 Ziobrowski HN, Buka SL, Austin SB, Sullivan AJ, Horton NJ, Simone M, Field AE.
 Using latent class analysis to empirically classify maltreatment according to the developmental timing, duration, and co-occurrence of abuse types.
 Child Abuse & Neglect.
 2020;107:104574 (Abstract).

-Bray Gibson E, Johnston M, Gooding H, Dede C, Phelps-Coco A, Lin K, Levinson JA, Austin SB.
+Gibson EB, Johnston M, Gooding H, Dede C, Phelps-Coco A, Lin K, Levinson JA, Austin SB.
 Delivering case method teaching through online platforms: Adapting active learning techniques and maximizing learner engagement.
 Educational Designer.
 2020;3(12): 1-24 (Article).

 Yergaliyev KA, Aveling EL, Lee RM, Austin SB.
 Lessons for local policy initiatives to address dietary supplement use among adolescents: A qualitative study of stakeholders’ perceptions.
 Journal of Adolescent Health.
 2020;67(4):550-556 (Abstract).